KeyboardKit/KeyboardKitPro/README.md

 https://github.com/KeyboardKit/KeyboardKitPro.git
 ```

-KeyboardKit Pro only has to be added to the main app target.
+**Important!** Unlike KeyboardKit, KeyboardKit Pro is a binary target and must only be added to the app target.
+If you add it to any other target, it may crash at runtime.